leoleung1998/Mushroom-identifier-with-Python/README.md

 # Mushroom identifier with Python
-a machine learning web app developed by Streamlit to classify if a mushroom is edible or not To run, just open terminal and cd to the local path then type " streamlit run app.py "
+a machine learning web app developed by Streamlit to classify if a mushroom is edible or not To run, just open terminal and change your directly to the path of this folder then type " streamlit run app.py "